kbelkna/Project3/lifestyle.md

-In other words, we will try to predict the number of shares that the papers will have before publication and evaluate the prediction of each selected model based on some common metrics, such as RMSE (Root Mean Squared Error), Rsquared (Coefficient of Determination), and MAE (Mean Absolute Error) applied to the test set.
-To perform the regression, the
-methods: Random Forest, Boosting, Multiple Linear Regression, and LASSO regression will be used.
+In other words, we will try to predict the number of shares that the papers will have before publication and evaluate the prediction of each selected model based on some common metrics, such as RMSE (Root Mean Squared Error), $R^2$ (Coefficient of Determination), and MAE (Mean Absolute Error) applied to the test set.
+To perform the regression, the methods Random Forest, Boosting, Multiple Linear Regression, and LASSO regression will be used.
 More information about the methods will be corresponding in further sections.